 It’s that time of year again, the spooky-music-for-Halloween season!

-Here are three Halloween classical music hits, complete with fun facts and cocktail party-worthy trivia.
-Which is your favorite?
+Here are four Halloween classical music hits, complete with fun facts and cocktail party-worthy trivia.

 Modest Mussorgsky’s Night on Bald Mountain